- Course of Study

-Chinese I will introduce Mandarin Chinese to students who have no or very little background in the language.
-The course is a basic introduction to Chinese language and culture.
-Students will learn the Chinese phonetic system (pin yin) and Chinese characters.
-We introduce basic vocabulary and basic linguistic skills including self-introduction, greetings, directions, who and how questions, time, locations, dates and numbers, what questions, and expressions.
-By the end of the term, the students will carry out basic face-to-face conversations, and will write more than 300 characters.
-In addition to verbal skills, reading, writing, and listening comprehension are also emphasized.
-Two major projects focusing on Chinese culture will be assigned.
+Chinese I is designed to introduce Mandarin Chinese to students who have no or very little background in the language.
+It is a basic introduction to Chinese language and culture.
+Students start to learn Chinese phonetic system (pin yin) and Chinese characters.
+It introduces basic vocabulary and basic linguistic skills including introduction, greetings, directions, who and how Questions, time, locations, dates and numbers, what questions, and expressions.

-French II involves continued work on acquiring grammatical structures and vocabulary as well as developing greater competence in speaking, listening, reading, and writing.
-The text, Latitudes 2, promotes a massive review of basic vocabulary and structures, while introducing students to the richness and diversity of the Francophone world.
+This course involves continued work on acquiring grammatical structures and vocabulary, as well as developing greater competence in speaking, listening, reading, and writing.
+The course promotes a massive review of vocabulary, grammar and structures while introducing students to the richness and diversity of the Francophone world.
 Students understand and interpret written and spoken language on a variety of topics—oral, written, recorded and videotaped.
 They engage in conversations and communicative exchanges.
 Role playing is a key part of the course.
 Cultural knowledge is an integral part of both language learning and successful communication.

-The main goal in French III is to increase students’ overall language proficiency – their ability to hear, speak, read and write French with ease and confidence, while simultaneously expanding their cultural knowledge and broadening their world view.
-The course is conducted in French and most materials used are authentic.
+This course is designed to increase students’ overall language proficiency – their ability to hear, speak, read and write French with ease and confidence, while simultaneously expanding their cultural knowledge and broadening their worldview.
+The course is conducted in French.
 Course materials include the Latitudes 3 books, Grammaire en Dialogue, news articles and podcasts, French websites, songs and films, plays, fables and poetry, including works by Molière and Jean de la Fontaine.
 Through exposure to these materials and a focus on new grammatical concepts, students learn to use more sophisticated vocabulary, complex grammatical structures and all of the major verb tenses and moods, including the conditional and the subjunctive.
-In addition to exploring current topics in the media, students in French III study 17th century French literature.
+In addition to exploring current topics in the media, students in French III are exposed to 17th century French literature.
 French III concludes with a survey of the many francophone countries of the world, enabling students to expand their worldview.

 In level one the oral, writing, reading, and cultural aspects of beginning Spanish are fundamental.
 Students are encouraged to engage in spontaneous and practical conversation using the present and near future tenses.
 At the same time, they learn to write simple, grammatically accurate phrases in an environment stressing cooperation, creativity, and familiarity with the culture.
 Students hear and employ a gradually increasing amount of Spanish in class.
 We incorporate the textbook Vistas I, as well as tapes, videos, games, slides, and guest speakers are incorporated into the main curriculum.